Our 2019 Community Awards

 Prior to the event the Judging Panel, made up of BCH tenants, staff and board members, met to discuss the many nominations received for the award categories and decide on the winners:

-The ceremony opened with the Working Together award, sponsored by Bambers Ltd, which saw Connor McGregor crowned winner for his partnership working with BCH and environmental contractors.
+The ceremony opened with the Working Together award, sponsored by Bambers Ltd, which saw a young, active member of the community crowned winner for his partnership working with BCH and environmental contractors.
 The judges also highly commended both Jackie Arthur and Karl Barrett in this category; Jackie was recognised for her dedication to making her local area a greener and more vibrant place to live by maintaining the communal garden areas and Karl was praised for providing instrumental support to learners as part of the Community Learning partnership with Blackpool and the Fylde College.

 The Community Action Stations award, sponsored by Read and Errington, was presented to New Revoe Residents Association for their fantastic contribution to the Revoe area of Blackpool.
 From organising great events to creating opportunities for young and old alike, the volunteers really put their hearts and souls into everything they do.
 The Association were also recognised recently at the national 24housing awards where they fought off stiff competition to bring home the ‘Excellence in Community Action’ award.
 The Magic Club were highly commended by the judges in this category for their work in reducing anti-social behaviour and providing positive, alternative choices for local young people.

 Barry Wright won the Helping Hand award, sponsored by Technical and Electrical Services Ltd, for the invaluable support he provides to his neighbours, ensuring that where he lives is a safe and pleasant place for all to enjoy.
 Viv Critchley was also highly commended for her commitment to her local community.